xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 You can configure the header information needed for sending the RESTful request object.
 By default, the **Content-Type** value of **Header** is generated automatically based on the HTTP Body.
 You can also select headers from the list of suggested options (by double-clicking on the **Name** cell) or enter another header of your interest.
 Refer to [Supported HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) for more details.

 Starting from version **7.2.5**, Katalon Studio supports disabling specifying the content type of HTTP Header based on HTTP Body automatically.
-This allows users to configure content types for HTTP Header and Body separately.
+This allows users to configure content types for HTTP Header, and Body separately.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful/auto-update.png" width="" height="">

 ## Response

-After you send a request, Katalon Studio supports reading its reponse in a separate **Response** view.
-A service reponse comprises Status, Eslapsed time, and Size fields; Body section, Header and Verification Log.
+After you send a request, Katalon Studio supports reading its response in a separate **Response** view.
+A service response comprises Status, Elapsed time, and Size fields; Body section, Header, and Verification Log.

 * **Status**: The status code of the response
 * **Elapsed**: The total time that starts from the request is sent until Katalon Studio receives the last byte of the response